Neri Colmenares: On power rate hikes

 Colmenares petitioned the Supreme Court to stop Meralco's record-high power rate hike after the 2013 Malampaya shutdown.
 At the 2014 congressional committee hearings on the electricity rate hike, Colmenares refuted arguments by Manila Electric Company (Meralco) legal counsel who stated that Meralco did not raise prices intentionally.

 He again questioned Meralco's plans to raise electricity rates in 2019 and accused power companies of passing on to consumers the cost of shortages they themselves caused.

-On Marcos heroes burial and human rights case
+On Marcos' hero's burial and human rights case

 Colmenares argued before the Supreme Court to stop the heroes burial for the late former president and dictator Ferdinand Marcos in 2016.
 He also argued before the District Court in Hawaii on the Marcos human rights case.

 On joint marine exploration and irrigation loan deals with China

 In a petition filed before the Supreme Court in 2008, Colmenares questioned the legality of the Joint Marine Seismic Undertaking (JMSU) that the Arroyo administration signed with China and Vietnam.
 In 2014, Colmenares filed a motion for immediate resolution before the Supreme Court, citing the original petition's importance in light of the Philippines' territorial and maritime dispute with China.
 Colmenares filed another motion for immediate resolution on the petition in 2018.
 The motion read, "Any joint exploration with any foreign country or entity that allows almost absolute control over the benefits of the exploration to such foreign country or entity is detrimental to the Filipino people and therefore must not be allowed."

 Colmenares questioned the Philippines' Chico River irrigation loan agreement with China in 2019.
 He joined fellow lawmakers in petitioning the Supreme Court in stopping the Chinese-funded project.